67: No Such Thing As The Hoo-Hah Monologues

 They are destroying exhibits in the Natural History Museum.
 So in the Natural History Museum, a lot of things that have fur or feathers or things like that on it, I think moths are using it.

+It's destroying the exhibits.
 And so they are using female hormones.

 And I don't know if he's being brought in for the Natural History Museum in this case, but he is the man who you bring in when there's a moth problem, when there's any kind of insect problem.

 And he's been giving talks for years.
-The VNA, he gave a talk a few years ago, which was called Bug, which stood for beating unwanted guests.
+The VNA, he gave a talk a few years ago, which was called Bug,

-Sounds like a talk for the security guards in the museum, doesn't it?
+which stood for beating unwanted guests.
+So this goes back as far as it sounds like a talk for the security guards in the museum, actually.

 That was a talk given in 1993 at the VNA.
 So this has been a problem since 1993, and they've been trying to combat it in so many different ways.

-There are lots of
+There are lots of fruit-growing places,

 Have they?

 Or sort of, because it's not quite telling them gay, is it?
-They're still straight, but it's disguising males.
+They're still straight, but it's disguising males,

-At the Pitt Rivers Museum, they did a thing where they had a glue board and they put the pheromones of an equivalent a thousand female moths onto this glue board.
+At the Pitt Rivers Museum, they did a thing where they had a glue board and they put the pheromones of equivalent a thousand female moths onto this glue board.

 So all these moths were just going, whoa,

-Start out with a thousand ladies because it kind of looks a bit like a glue board.
-No, have you smelled them?
-Oh my god.
+ladies, and then they were flying that way.
+And he's getting started with a thousand ladies because it kind of looks a bit like a glue board.

 It's such a, it's really funny as an idea.
 Yeah, it is.